Trigger a GitHub Actions workflow when a folder changes

 Every time I made a change to the software code, it would trigger the infrastructure part as well, and I was not too fond of the fact that my infrastructure was re-deploying every time I made a change to the software.

 I found a solution to my problem - GitHub Actions triggers!

 Within GitHub, a GitHub Actions workflow is an automated process that can be set up within your repositories.
 A GitHub Actions workflow can automate tasks and jobs for you.
 It can help you build your Continuous Integration/Continuous Delivery (CI/CD) pipelines.

 GitHub Actions triggers

-When you create a GitHub Action you can specify when it runs, this is called a trigger.
-You can specify triggers such as when new code is pushed to the repository, or when a pull request is actioned the workflow will spin into action.
+When you create a GitHub Action, you can specify when it runs, this is called a trigger.
+You can identify triggers, such as when new code is pushed to the repository or when a pull request is actioned, the workflow will spin into action.

-Usually these triggers are set so they kick off when a change happens to a specific branch.
+Usually, these triggers are set to kick off when a change happens to a specific branch.
 But you can take that down another level.
-You can specific if a change happens to a specific directory or path within a branch then the workflow will kick start.
+You can specify if a change occurs to a particular directory or path within a branch, and the workflow will kick start.

-In this example below you can see the start of a workflow where the workflow will be triggered when changes are pushed into the folder "MyFirstFolder" within the main repository.
+In this example below, you can see the start of a workflow where the workflow will be triggered when changes are pushed into the folder "MyFirstFolder" within the central repository.

 name: Workflow example on: push: branches: - main paths: - MyFirstFolder jobs: build: